-- A. Operator Instructions: Require each Installer of systems requiring continued operation and maintenance by owner's operating personnel, to provide on-location instruction to Owner's personnel, sufficient to ensure safe, secure, efficient, nonfailing utilization and operation of systems.
-Provide instructions for the following categories of work:

-- 1. Mechanical/electrical/electronic systems (not limited to work of Divisions 23 and 26).

-- 2. Live plant materials and lawns.

-- 3. Roofing, flashing, joint sealers.

-- 4. Floor finishes.

-- B. Final Cleaning: At the time of project close out, clean or reclean the Work to the condition expected from a normal, commercial building cleaning and maintenance program.
-Complete the following cleaning operations before requesting the Architect/Engineer's inspection for certification of substantial completions.

-- 1. Remove non-permanent protection and labels.

-- 2. Polish glass.

-- 3. Clean exposed finishes.

-- 4. Touch-up minor finish damage.

-- 5. Clean or replace mechanical systems filters.

-- 6. Remove debris.
+- A. Operator Instructions: Require each Installer of systems requiring continued operation and maintenance by owner's operating personnel, to provide on-location instruction to Owner's personnel, sufficient to ensure safe, secure, efficient, non-failing utilization and operation of systems.
+Provide instructions for the following categories of work: - 1.
+Mechanical/electrical/electronic systems (not limited to work of Divisions 23 and 26). - 2.
+Floor finishes. - B. Final Cleaning: At the time of project close out, clean or reclean the Work to the condition expected from a normal, commercial building cleaning and maintenance program.
+Complete the following cleaning operations before requesting the Architect/Engineer's inspection for certification of substantial completions. - 1.
+Remove non-permanent protection and labels. - 2.
+Polish glass. - 3.
+Clean exposed finishes. - 4.
+Touch-up minor finish damage. - 5.
+Clean or replace mechanical systems filters. - 6.
+Remove debris. - 7.
+Sanitize plumbing and food service facilities. - 8.
+Clean light fixtures and replace burned-out lamps.

-- 7. Broom-clean unoccupied spaces.

-- 8. Sanitize plumbing and food service facilities.

-- 9. Clean light fixtures and replace burned-out lamps.

-- 10 Sweep and wash paved areas.

-- 11. Police yards and grounds